Scope & Approach / Confidential Draft

 4

-Rolling migration — no big-bang cutover
+Rolling rollout — no big-bang cutover

 Why Phasing Works